-Retinal (retinaldehyde): why it beats retinol and how to use it
+Retinal vs retinol: why it’s stronger and how to use it

 What retinal is and how it differs from retinol

-Retinal (retinaldehyde) is an intermediate metabolite of vitamin A, further along than retinol in the conversion cascade towards retinoic acid.
-It only needs one enzymatic conversion to become active; retinol needs two.
-That translates directly into speed and intensity of results.
+Retinal (retinaldehyde) is a vitamin A derivative used in skincare that sits one step away from active retinoic acid in the metabolic pathway.
+It is a more advanced metabolite than retinol in the transformation cascade towards retinoic acid.
+It needs only one enzymatic conversion to become active; retinol needs two.
+That translates directly into speed and intensity of results on the skin.

-In products such as Medik8 Crystal Retinal, retinaldehyde is stabilised to maintain its bioactivity and prevent premature oxidation.
-Oxidised retinal before it penetrates the skin is useless: that stabilisation is what separates a serum that works from one that does not.
+In products like Medik8 Crystal Retinal, the retinaldehyde is stabilised to maintain its bioactivity and prevent premature oxidation.
+An oxidised retinal molecule before it penetrates the skin is essentially useless: that stabilisation is what separates a serum that delivers results from one that does very little.

 The key conversion is from aldehyde to carboxylic acid, catalysed by aldehyde dehydrogenase (ALDH).
-This step is efficient in most skins, which explains the faster action compared with retinol.
-The core reference here is Fluhr et al., 1999 (PMID 10416521).
+This step is efficient in most skin types, which helps explain the faster action compared with standard retinol serums.
+The core reference here is Fluhr et al., 1999 (PMID 10416521), which compares different topical vitamin A derivatives.

 Retinal and acne: antibacterial activity

-Retinal has demonstrated in vitro antibacterial activity against Propionibacterium acnes (Péchere et al., 1999).
-It works on two fronts: it normalises keratinisation and clears pores, and it directly inhibits bacterial growth.
+Retinal has demonstrated in vitro antibacterial activity against Propionibacterium acnes (now called Cutibacterium acnes) (Péchere et al., 1999).
+It works on two fronts: it normalises keratinisation and helps clear clogged pores, and it directly inhibits bacterial growth on the skin surface.

-For comedonal or comedonal–inflammatory acne in adults, combining retinal with niacinamide gives visible improvement in inflammation at around 2–3 weeks and texture control at 6–8 weeks.
-In my experience this direct antibacterial activity makes it outperform retinol alone in this profile.
+For comedonal or comedonal-inflammatory acne in adults, combining a retinal serum with niacinamide often gives visible improvement in inflammation within 2–3 weeks and better texture control by around 6–8 weeks.
+In my experience at the pharmacy counter, this direct antibacterial activity makes it more useful than retinol alone for this specific acne profile.

 Profiles: who should (and should not) use it

 You want to reduce wrinkles and improve firmness within roughly 12 weeks.
-The 0.1% version is ideal if you have already used retinol.
+A concentration around 0.1% is ideal if you have already used a cosmetic retinol product before.

-If you are prone to redness, a retinal at 0.05–0.06% tends to be better tolerated than retinol.
-Combine it with niacinamide and hyaluronic acid for maximum comfort.
+If you are prone to redness, a retinal serum at about 0.05–0.06% is often better tolerated than standard over-the-counter retinol.
+Pair it with niacinamide and hyaluronic acid for maximum comfort.

-All retinoids should be avoided during pregnancy and breastfeeding.
-Systemic retinoids are teratogenic.
-Even though topical absorption is minimal, caution is essential.
+All topical retinoids should be avoided during pregnancy and breastfeeding.
+Oral retinoids are clearly teratogenic.
+Even though absorption from the skin is low, current guidance is to avoid them as a precaution.

 Medik8 Crystal Retinal: which one to choose

-My advice: always start with the 0.06%.
-It is better to introduce it slowly and step up than to start strong and give up because of irritation.
-Sticking with treatment is what really delivers anti-ageing results.
+My practical advice with Medik8 Crystal Retinal is simple: start with Crystal Retinal 6 (0.06%).
+It is usually better to introduce it slowly and then move up than to start too strong and give up because of irritation.
+Long-term adherence is what really drives meaningful anti-ageing results.

 Step-by-step introduction protocol